 This policy covers all of the Libraries administered by the Dean of University Libraries.

 The Libraries Art Advisory Committee is composed of seven members of Libraries staff, including the Committee Chair.
 The Dean of University Libraries appoints one staff member each from Libraries Advancement, Special Collections, Libraries Facilities, the Odegaard Undergraduate Library, plus two members-at-large to the Committee.
 Volunteers to serve as members-at-large will be solicited from the Libraries staff.
 The Committee members are appointed for 2 year terms, with the terms being staggered so that there are new members and members in their second year of service during any one year.
-The Coordinator for Access Services will serve as the chair of the Libraries Art Advisory Committee.
+The Dean of University Libraries will appoint the Chair of the Libraries Art Advisory Committee.

 The UW Bothell Library and the UW Tacoma Library will both be guided by this policy, but each library will establish its own Library Art Advisory Committee, and this committee will work directly with its respective Director and with the Dean of University Libraries.

-When a library or library unit is offered a piece of fine art for display in a public area, the librarian in charge will contact the Coordinator for Access Services with a brief description of the art and any special needs or special circumstances related to the gift or long-term loan.
-The Coordinator for Access Services will alert the Dean of University Libraries and together they will determine how best to involve the Libraries Art Advisory Committee.
+When a library or library unit is offered a piece of fine art for display in a public area, the librarian in charge will contact the Chair, Libraries Art Advisory Committee with a brief description of the art and any special needs or special circumstances related to the gift or long-term loan.
+The Committee Chair will alert the Dean of University Libraries and together they will determine how best to involve the Libraries Art Advisory Committee.

 The Libraries Art Advisory Committee shall advise the Dean of University Libraries on works of art to be accepted for display in public areas.
 During its discussion and information-gathering process, the LAAC will consult with the unit head and other appropriate parties.
 The LAAC will summarize the recommendations and forward them to the Dean of University Libraries.
 In addition to making a recommendation on acceptance, the Committee will recommend the most appropriate location for the art piece in question.
 The Committee also may advise on the style of framing (in the case of a painting or photograph, etc.) or the style of a pedestal base that might be required for a piece of sculpture.
 The Committee will work with Libraries Facilities staff on security and/or display issues.

-The Libraries Art Advisory Committee and the Coordinator for Access Services will be advised by the office of the Director for Libraries Advancement on selections of artwork which are part of the ongoing Artist Images Gallery Series as well as for other art donations which are related to the Advancement Program.
+The Libraries Art Advisory Committee and the Committee Chair will be advised by the office of the Director for Libraries Advancement on selections of artwork which are part of the ongoing Artist Images Gallery Series as well as for other art donations which are related to the Advancement Program.